-Associate in Arts Degree Program For Currently Licensed Registered Nurses the numbers of nursing course credits required in the basic Associate in Arts degree program for registered nursing at Golden West College (40 units).
+Associate in Arts Degree Program For Currently Licensed Registered Nurses

+This program is designed to meet the needs of registered nurses desiring to earn college credit for previous educational preparation and to enrich their backgrounds through general education courses to fulfill the requirements for an Associate in Arts degree.
+Credit for previous nursing education will be commensurate with the numbers of nursing course credits required in the basic Associate in Arts degree program for registered nursing at Golden West College (40 units).
 The credit will be awarded upon completion of general education requirements listed in this catalog, a minimum of 12 units earned at Golden West College, and possession of a current, valid California Registered Nurse License.